What is the mymobility Clinical Study?

 How long will the study last?

 Patients enrolled in the study commit to participation in this research for up to 3 months prior to their surgery and to up to 14 months after the surgery.
 Total participation time ranges from 13 to 17 months.
-Study enrollment started in October 2018 and is expected to continue until December 2020.
+Study enrollment started in October 2018 and is expected to continue into 2022.

 What data will be collected?